-) In Proceedings For A
+In re) In Proceedings For A

 ) Reorganization Under

-) Chapter 11
+JOHNS-MANVILLE CORPORATION,) Chapter 11

-)
+et al.,)

 ) Case Nos.
 82 B 11656 (BRL)

-) Through 82 B 11676 (BRL)
+Debtors) Through 82 B 11676 (BRL)

 ) Inclusive

-FINANCIAL STATEMENTS AND REPORT OF MANVILLE PERSONAL INJURY SETTLEMENT TRUST FOR THE PERIOD ENDING JUNE 30, 2021
+FINANCIAL STATEMENTS AND REPORT OF

+FOR THE PERIOD ENDING JUNE 30, 2022

-FOR THE PERIOD ENDING JUNE 30, 2021 PURSUANT TO SECTIONS 3.02(d)(ii) and (iii) OF THE TRUST AGREEMENT
+PURSUANT TO SECTIONS 3.02 (d) (ii) and (iii)

+OF THE TRUST AGREEMENT

 Sections 3.02(d)(ii) and (iii) of the Trust Agreement provide that the Trustees shall prepare and file with the Court within 30 days following the end of each of the first three quarters of each Fiscal Year a quarterly report containing certified financial statements and a summary of certain additional information, including the number of Trust Claims Liquidated and the average amount per Trust Claim paid or payable, the amount of investment income earned by the Trust, and the amount of Trust Expenses incurred by the Trust.
-The attached Financial Statements for the Period April 1, 2021 through June 30, 2021 and the exhibits thereto are Submitted in satisfaction of the requirements that the Trust file a quarterly report.
+The attached Financial Statements for the Period April 1, 2022 through June 30, 2022 and the exhibits thereto are

+Submitted in satisfaction of the requirements that the Trust file a quarterly report.
 Exhibits I, II and III of the Financial Statements set forth the specific items of information required by Sections 3.02(d)(iii)(A),(C) and (D) of the Trust Agreement.